 Clemson University continues to evolve, with upgrades to existing buildings and the construction of much needed facilities for students, faculty and staff.
-The development of Douthit Hills into a hub for student living and recreation, along with the plans for a dedicated building for the College of Business requires the upgrade of electrical, telecommunication, and utility systems along Highway 93.
-These upgrades will have a significant impact to traffic flow along this major artery through the University.
-What follows is an overview of what the campus and greater Clemson community can expect during this period of construction.
+The development of Douthit Hills into a hub for student living and recreation, along with the new building being constructed for the College of Business requires the upgrade of campus electrical, telecommunication, and utility systems.
+In addition to these added loads, the equipment and infrastructure that currently supports campus dates back to the 1950’s and needs to be replaced to avoid frequent unplanned power outages.

+Highway 93 utility work was the first phase of campus utility upgrades and is nearing completion.
 This project will result in the installation of electrical and telecommunications raceway systems, as well as thermal distribution utility piping and valves along Highway 93 (Walter T. Cox Blvd.).
 Other objectives include selective demolition and repairs of the roadway, sidewalk, and landscaping.
-Project activity will span Highway 93 from Centennial Road to Cherry Street.
+Project activity will span Highway 93 from Centennial Road to Cherry Road.

-It is anticipated that construction along Highway 93 will be complete by August 1, 2018.
-If construction is delayed due to unforeseen conditions, construction activities will be limited during special events on campus (i.e., home sporting events, commencement, concerts, etc).
-In addition, all lanes of Highway 93 will be open during heavy traffic loads including student move in, home football games and graduation commencement.
+It is anticipated that utility construction along Highway 93 will be complete by June of 2019 and phase two re-alignment work of the Calhoun and Highway 93 intersection will be complete by August of 2019, barring delays due to unforeseen conditions.
+Construction activities will be limited during special events on campus (i.e., home sporting events, commencement, concerts, etc).
+All lanes of Highway 93 will be open during heavy traffic loads including fall student move in, home football games, and other major events.

-Updates will be provided as work progresses to inform the public of the status of the construction and where road/traffic disruptions should be expected.
-Time-sensitive updates can be found on the official University Facilities Twitter account, and more thorough statements on project activity will be made available on the Univeristy Facilities blog site.
+Time-sensitive updates can be found on the official University Facilities Twitter account, and more thorough statements on project activity will be made available on the University Facilities blog site.

-If you have questions or concerns about the Highway 93 project, please contact Utility Services Project Manager Jarred Fleming.
+If you have questions or concerns about the Highway 93 project or McMillan Road, please contact Utility Services Project Manager Jarred Fleming.